Ultra Low Latency Video Streaming Technology

-The Zao technology can live stream video from a remote location back to any destination.
-But with an incredible glass-to-glass latency of only 0,04s (40ms) over LAN, or 0,065s (65ms) over 4G.
+The Zao technology can live stream video, with a return remote control, from a remote location with an unmatched glass-to-glass latency of only 0,04s (40ms) over 5G, and 0,065s (65ms) over 4G.

-The technology can live stream reliably over multiple bonded 4G SIM cards from different network providers, and /or can be utilized with a LAN connector.
+The technology can live stream reliably over multiple bonded 4G and 5G SIM cards from different network providers, while LAN and Wi-Fi are also supported.

-At the receiving end, a Linux based software decoder will provide a video output of the live video.
+At the receiving end, a hosted or on-premise decoder will provide a video output with interfaces for control.
 End to end latency starts at a remarkable 0,04s.

 Shoot